Tsvetana Pironkova: 2015–2016: Roland Garros quarterfinal

 Pironkova started the 2016 season with a loss to Samantha Crawford in Brisbane qualifying.
 She played the Sydney International, where she received a wildcard to the main draw and reached the second round, beating Lesia Tsurenko before losing to No. 8 seed, Belinda Bencic.
 At the Australian Open, she lost in the first round to Yaroslava Shvedova.
 Her next tournament was the Dubai Championships, where she entered the main draw after beating Kristýna Plíšková, Kateryna Bondarenko and Anna-Lena Friedsam in the qualifying.
 She lost to eventual finalist Barbora Strýcová in the first round.

 At Roland Garros, the 102nd ranked Pironkova upset 16th seed Sara Errani in the first round and 19th seed Sloane Stephens in the third round, both in straight sets.
 In the fourth round against world No. 2, Agnieszka Radwańska, after Pironkova was a set and three games down, the match was cancelled due to rain and resumed after two days.
 The Bulgarian took advantage of the situation, dominating the rest of the match after the pause by winning 12 out of 15 games, thus eventually reaching the quarterfinals and becoming the first Bulgarian since Sesil Karatantcheva in 2005 to reach this stage of the tournament.
 Pironkova's run at Roland Garros ended with a loss to Samantha Stosur.

 In June, her good performance continued on grass court.
-She passed through the qualification rounds of the Birmingham event, and then in the second round the Bulgarian beat No. 26, Irina-Camelia Begu to reach the quarterfinals, where she was eliminated by Barbora Strýcová.
-Pironkova then exited the Wimbledon in the first round after losing to seventh seed Belinda Bencic in two tight sets.
+She passed the qualifying event of Birmingham, and then, in the second round, the Bulgarian beat No. 26, Irina-Camelia Begu to reach the quarterfinals, where she was eliminated by Barbora Strýcová.
+Pironkova then exited the Wimbledon Championships in the first round, losing to seventh seed Belinda Bencic in two tight sets.

 In August, she participated in the Summer Olympics.
-She lost in the opening round to Laura Siegemund, and next played the Cincinnati Masters making her way to the second qualifying round by beating Kateryna Kozlova.
+She lost in the opening round to Laura Siegemund, and next played the Cincinnati Open making her way to the second qualifying round by beating Kateryna Kozlova.
 She then lost to Annika Beck, but was allowed into the main draw as a lucky loser.
 She faced Daria Kasatkina overcoming her in straight sets.
 In the next round she lost to world No. 8, Roberta Vinci.
 Towards the end of the month, she lost in the first round of qualifying in New Haven in straight sets.

 Pironkova reached the second round of the US Open but was beaten by Johanna Konta in three sets.
 She then lost in the first round of both tournaments that she played in after the US Open, and finished the year ranked 64th.